 II.
 Purpose: The purposes of this organization are

 - to support the principles of the Democratic Party;

-B. to make the local Democratic Party responsive to the will of the Democratic voters by encouraging wide-spread participation in the Democratic Party on the local level;
+- to make the local Democratic Party responsive to the will of the Democratic voters by encouraging wide-spread participation in the Democratic Party on the local level;

 - to participate in the discussion and solution of community problems; D. to support the formation of a liberal program of good government; and E. to endorse and support only currently registered Democrats who believe in these purposes.

 III.
 Membership: Membership in this organization shall be open to anyone who supports the purposes set forth above.

 - The Voting Membership shall consist of registered Democrats in the 14th Ward of Pittsburgh who are members of this organization and are current in their payment of dues as specifically described in the Bylaws, Article IV (Voting Eligibility).

-B. Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
+- Associate Membership shall be open to all those who support the purposes of this organization as set forth in II above, but who are not registered Democrats in the 14th Ward of Pittsburgh.
 Associate Members may not vote.

 IV.
 Dues: Annual dues for membership in this organization shall be as provided in the Bylaws.